aselshall/aea/m01/lesson01.md

 3. Understand the steps involved in developing a mathematical model.
 4. Apply mathematical modeling to solve real-world engineering problems.

+---

+### Introduction to Mathematical Modeling

+**Definition:**
+Mathematical modeling involves representing real-world systems with mathematical expressions, allowing engineers to predict and analyze system behavior under various conditions.
+Models simplify complex phenomena and help solve practical problems in fields like fluid mechanics, environmental engineering, and materials science.

+**Purpose in Engineering:**
+- Provides a structured way to understand, predict, and optimize real-world systems.
+- Allows for experimentation in a controlled, cost-effective way.
+- Facilitates decision-making by assessing different scenarios and predicting system responses.

+---
 ### Introducing the Concept of a Mathematical Model

 A **mathematical model** is a representation of a real-world system or problem using mathematical language.
 In a model, we relate a **dependent variable** (the quantity we want to predict or understand) to **independent variables**, **parameters**, and **forcing functions** that describe the system’s behavior.